blbadger/blbadger.github.io/generative-adversarials.md

 then so too is $-v$ minimized, which was what we wanted.

 The goal is for $g$ to converge to $g'$ such that $d(x) = 1/2$ for every input $x$, which occurs when the generator emits inputs that are indistinguishable (for the model) from the true dataset's images.
-We are not guaranteed convergence using

 Formulating the generative adversarial network in the form of the zero-sum minimax game above is the theoretical basis for GAN implementation.
 Unfortunately, this is a rather unstable arrangement as if we use $v$ and $-v$ as the payoff values, the generator's gradient tends to vanish when the discriminator confidently rejects all generated inputs.
-During typical training runs this tends to happen, meaning that training tends to This does not mean that one could not train a GAN using a zero-sum minimax, but that choosing a value function might be difficult.
+During typical training runs this tends to happen, meaning that the desired state in which the discriminator neither rejects nor accepts all generated inputs is unstable.
+This does not mean that one could not train a GAN using a zero-sum minimax, but that choosing a value function is apparently rather difficult

 Goodfellow and colleages found that it is instead better to make the loss function of the generator equivalent to the log-probability that the discriminator has made mistake when attempting to classify images emitted from the generator, with a value (loss) function of binary cross-entropy for both discriminator and generator.
 The training process is no longer a zero-sum minimax game or even any other kind of minimax game, but instead is performed by alternating between minimization of cross-entropy loss of $d(x)$ for the discriminator and maximization of the cross-entropy loss of $d(g(z))$ for the generator, where $z$ signifies a random variable vector in the generator's latent space.